 - Encourage the recognition of learning as a life-long process.

 Gulf Shores High School will continue to cultivate these ideals and invites all members of the school community to share in this endeavor.

-Click on the following link for information on the GSCS Virtual Academy.
+Click on the following link for information on the GSCS Virtual Education.